 The above recipe is suitable for calculations by hand, but it does not take advantage of the fact that is a stochastic matrix.
 In practice, it is generally faster to compute a steady state vector by computer as follows:

-Recipe 2: Compute the steady state vector by computer
+Recipe 2: Approximate the steady state vector by computer

 Let be a positive stochastic matrix.
-Here is how to compute the steady-state vector of with a computer.
+Here is how to approximate the steady-state vector of with a computer.

 Choose any vector whose entries sum to (e.g., a standard coordinate vector).